5 of 7 nations hit by US travel ban are majority Muslim

 However, the travel ban also calls for more scrutiny of all Venezuelans applying for U.S. visas, prompting concerns about a stigmatization of the country at a time when hundreds of thousands are fleeing widespread shortages and hyperinflation.

-Associated Press writers Karin Laub in Amman, Jordan; Sarah El Deeb in Beirut; Jon Gambrell in Dubai, United Arab Emirates; Amir Vehdat in Tehran; Maggie Michael in Cairo; Joshua Goodman in Bogota, Colombia; Adam Schreck in Bangkok; and Abdi Guled in Mogadishu, Somalia, contributed.
+Associated Press writers Karin Laub in Amman, Jordan; Sarah El Deeb in Beirut; Jon Gambrell in Dubai, United Arab Emirates; Amir Vahdat in Tehran, Iran; Maggie Michael in Cairo; Joshua Goodman in Bogota, Colombia; Adam Schreck in Bangkok and Abdi Guled in Mogadishu, Somalia, contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.